KunjanMalik/linux/README-Assignment3.md

 4. Of the exit types defined in the SDM, which are the most frequent?
 Least?

-Answer: There are many exits increasing where 0 is the most frequent exit reason.
-Even 10 is another most frequent exit.
-Many of the exits have count as 0 which exit reason: 63 and 67.
+Answer: There are many exits increasing where 48 is the most frequent exit reason.
+Even 10 and 30 exited second most frequent exit.
+Many of the exits have count as 0 like: Exit Reason 2, 3, 63, 64 and 67 etc.